mads-hartmann/scala-formlets/README.markdown

 map that you pass to  the function - I will of course provide such a hook for Lift.

-See `Application.scala` for an example
+See `ExampleFormlet.scala` for an example

 (*) It's not a Monad because that would require that you could use the result of a Formlet to build another Formlet - This of course isn't